alicommit-malp/ansible-examples/README.md

 but the ansible can figure the values out in runtime.

 ## Ansible Vault
-with [ansible valut](https://docs.ansible.com/ansible/latest/user_guide/vault.html) you can encrypt the varibale files with password so when you are provisioning the server you need to provide that password or you can use a password file if you wish to automate this part as well.
+with [ansible valut](https://docs.ansible.com/ansible/latest/user_guide/vault.html) you can encrypt the variable files with password so when you are provisioning the server you need to provide that password or you can use a password file if you wish to automate this part as well.

-you can test the connection to the MariaDb living inside the container whihc is living inside the VM like this
+you can test the connection to the MariaDb living inside the container which is living inside the VM like this

 ```
 ❯ telnet 192.168.3.141 33306